1,000+ Opportunities

 Monitor grantees utilization/expenditure of grant funds, including financial and/or programmatic reviews of invoices, and independent audit reports for entities that receive DCH funding and ensures final program reports are received from grantees in coordination with grant close out.

-Based on current listing details, eligibility includes: Eligibility is open to a range of applicants including nonprofits, community organizations, and healthcare providers that can demonstrate their capacity to deliver mobile health services effectively.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Eligibility is open to a range of applicants including nonprofits, community organizations, and healthcare providers that can demonstrate their capacity to deliver mobile health services effectively.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program